Sedley Baptist Church

 Under the direction of the Choir Director, the musician shall provide the music for the choirs to perform at the time specified including practice sessions and will help as necessary with the selection of music to be performed as requested.

-N. Associational Messengers
+M. Associational Messengers

-O. Associational Executive Committee Lay Representative
+N. Associational Executive Committee Lay Representative

 ARTICLE VI